 A set of elements as shown below can be associated with the events above.
-The events trigger the transmission of the information from the PTC server ICE, or HSS to DF2, via a MF.
-Available IEs from this set of elements as shown below can be extended in the HSS, if this is necessary as a national option.
+The events trigger the transmission of the information from the PTC server ICE, or HSS to DF2.
+Available IEs from this set of elements as shown below can be extended in the HSS, if this is a requirement as a national option.
 DF2 can extend available information if this is necessary as a national option e.g. a unique number for each surveillance warrant.